djedi23/cl-convolutional-neural-network/README.md

 ### 3.3 Loss Layers

+Use these if you are interested in predicting a set of discrete classes for your data.
+In [`SOFTMAX`][8fc5], the outputs are probabilities that sum to 1.
+An [`SVM`][b5e0] is trained to only output scores, not probabilities.
+SVMs also use a bit better loss function that is more robust (a hinge loss), but its best to experiment a bit.
+`cl
+(softmax :num-classes 2)
+(svm :num-classes 2)
+`
+When you are training a classifier [`LAYER`][b1b6], your classes must be numbers that begin at 0.
+For a binary problem, these would be class 0 and class 1.
+For K classes, the classes are 0..K-1.

 Layers that implement a loss.
 Currently these are the layers that can initiate a [`BACKWARD`][8779] pass.
 In future we probably want a more flexible system that can accomodate multiple losses to do multi-task learning, and stuff like that.
-But for now, one of the layers in this file must be the final layer in a Net.
+But for now, one of the layers in this file must be the final [`LAYER`][b1b6] in a [`NET`][2a65].

 <a id='x-28CL-CNN-3A-40SOFTMAX-LAYER-20MGL-PAX-3ASECTION-29'></a>